 That’s why I put together the best tips on How to Choose Interior Paint Colors in this post.

 Every home is different… the entryway in our first home was much different than the entryway in our second home, and both of those were very different from the entryway in our third home!
 So I chose a different paint color for each entryway in all three of our homes.
 Not to mention, from the time that we bought our first home, to the time that we bought our third home, home paint color trends changed drastically.
-The colors that I used back then were no longer a trendy color and well, I just didn’t like the brown-ish tan that was in our first home, haha.
+The colors that I used back then we’re no longer a trendy colors and well, I just didn’t like the brown-ish tan that was in our first home, haha.

-So if you need help choosing paint colors for the rest of your home, head on over to this post to see my paint-picking tips and what has worked for me in all three of our homes 🙂 My post with how to choose paint colors for your home is one of my most popular posts and readers have benefited from reading it before heading to the store to buy paint that ends up not working out.
+So if you need help choosing paint colors for the rest of your home, head on over to this post to see my paint-picking tips and what has worked for me in all three of our homes 🙂 My post on how to choose paint colors for your home is one of my most popular posts and readers have benefited from reading it before heading to the store to buy paint that ends up not working out.

 I also have some ideas for choosing paint color combinations for bedrooms (with themes!)